 - With the seam side down, slice the log into even pieces.
 Place scroll side up in the prepared pan leaving some space between for the dough to rise.

-- Cover and let the dough rise while the oven is preheating to 350º F during the last 15 minutes of the proofing.
+- Cover and let the dough rise - preheat the oven to 350º F during the last 15 minutes of the proofing.

-- Rolling the dough - lightly dust the rolling pin with flour to prevent sticking.
-As needed add more flour to the work surface so the dough does not stick and tear.
-If the dough sticks to the counter while you are rolling the dough, use a bench scraper to gently lift it in those spots.
+- Rolling the dough - Lightly dust the rolling pin and work surface so the dough does not stick and tear.
+If the dough sticks, use a bench scraper to gently lift it in those spots.

-- How to cut the rolls - to get even sized rolls - cut the log in half.
+- How to cut the cinnamon rolls - To get even sized rolls, first cut the log in half.
 Then cut each half in half (giving you 4 pieces).
 For 8 large rolls: cut the 4 pieces in half again.
 Or for 12 standard-size rolls: cut the 4 pieces into 3's.
 For 7 or 9 rolls: measure the whole log, divide by 7 or 9, then cut accordingly.
 Use your bench scraper, a sharp knife, scissors or even dental floss to cut the rolls.

-- Choosing a pan - use a round, square or rectangle pan / baking dish.
-I've baked cinnamon rolls in everything from loaf pans, springform pans, muffin tins, pie plates, baking sheets, and cast iron skillets.
-Choose a size that's suitable for the number and size of cinnamon rolls you are baking.
+- Which pan is best?
+Use a round, square or rectangle pan / baking dish.
+I've baked cinnamon rolls in loaf pans, springform pans, muffin tins, pie plates, baking sheets, and cast iron skillets.
+Choose a size that's suitable for the number of cinnamon rolls you are baking.

-- Baking - if the rolls are browning too quickly, cover with a sheet of tin foil for the last bit of baking.
+- Browning to quickly? - If the rolls are browning too quickly, cover with a sheet of tin foil for the last 10 minutes of baking.
 Baking in a cast iron will require less time to cook!

-Yes, cinnamon rolls are easily made vegan without dairy milk or eggs!
-Just use these dairy-free substitutes: almond milk or oat milk, vegan butter or margarine, and skip the eggs.
-No one will even notice, it's as delicious as traditional cinnamon roll dough.
+Yes, cinnamon rolls are easily made without any eggs or dairy!
+Just use these dairy-free substitutes: almond milk, oat milk or soy milk, vegan butter or margarine, and skip the eggs.
+No one will even notice, these vegan cinnamon rolls are just as delicious as traditional cinnamon rolls.

 If the cinnamon rolls are placed too close together or the pan is too small, the centers of the rolls can pop up when baked.
-Still taste good though and you can quickly pop them back in when you remove them from the oven!
+Still tastes good though and you can quickly pop them back in when you remove the pan from the oven!